 I have to say, I was kind of dreading the living room chandelier situation, because 1.)
 Chandeliers are expensive, and 2.)
 Chandeliers are ugly.
 Seriously.
 It’s very hard for me to find something I like, and doubly hard to find something a little rustic that will fit with our style.
 The only thing that kept coming to mind was a hideous antler chandelier.

 It also had to be something pretty substantial with our vaulted ceilings.
+After some debate I went with the weathervane chandy from Pottery Barn (Edit: Which there is no longer a link to.)

 The Dreaded Kitchen